NasheKrashe Design StudioNasheKrashe Design StudioNasheKrashe Design StudioNasheKrashe Design StudioNasheKrashe Design Studio

 Subjective and Objective Aspects of Logo Design: What Are You Really Paying For?

+Putting a price on a logo design may be tricky.
 When you’re paying for a logo, there’s more going on than just slapping some shapes and colors together.
 You’re paying for a mix of subjective creativity and objective functionality — but here’s the thing — design is mostly subjective.
 If someone says a logo is “objectively bad,” they’re probably talking about it being so poorly executed that even a random person with no design experience can see the flaws.
 But if a logo looks decent and just doesn’t connect or make sense, it’s still “bad” in a different way.

 The Subjective Side